leksea/simple-social-network/README.md

 This project follows a modular, object-oriented design centered around graph-based connectivity.
 The goal is to model a lightweight social network with support for duplicate names, fast profile lookup, and efficient friendship operations.

-Core Architecture
+### Core Architecture

-UserProfile Class
-Represents a single user in the network.
+UserProfile Class Represents a single user in the network.
-	•	Stores name, email, phone, and auto-assigned user_id
-	•	Implements __eq__ and __hash__ for duplicate detection
-	•	Can be updated in place (name/email/phone)
-	•	Hashing is based on immutable identity fields: (name, email, phone)

-SocialNetwork Class
-Coordinates all user and friendship operations.
-It maintains:
+SocialNetwork Class Coordinates all user and friendship operations.
-	•	_graph
-A LinkedDirectedGraph from Lambert’s textbook.
-Stores user IDs as vertices and friendships as weighted edges.
-	•	_profiles
-Dictionary mapping user_id → UserProfile.
-Allows users with the same name.
-	•	_name_index
-Maps each name to a set of user IDs that share it.
-Enables fast lookup for duplicate names (e.g., multiple “Alex” profiles).
-	•	_friendships
-Adjacency list mapping user_id → set[user_id].
-Ensures O(1) friend lookups and provides data for friend suggestions.
-	•	_profile_set
-A hash set of UserProfile objects used to detect exact duplicates (same name + email + phone).
-Ensures identity correctness and prevents profile collisions.
-	•	_next_id
-Monotonically increasing integer used to assign new user IDs.

 This layered design separates concerns:
-	•	the graph manages edges,
+-- the graph manages edges,

-	•	the dictionaries manage lookup and identity,
+-- the dictionaries manage lookup and identity,

-	•	the profile set handles uniqueness, and
+-- the profile set handles uniqueness, and

-	•	the adjacency list handles fast friendships.
+-- the adjacency list handles fast friendships.

-⸻

 ### Algorithms and Data Flow

-Adding a Profile
-	1. Construct a UserProfile instance with name/email/phone.
-	2. Check _profile_set to prevent duplicates.
-	3. Assign a new user_id from _next_id.
-	4. Add vertices to:
-	•	_profiles
-	•	_name_index
-	•	_friendships
-	•	_graph
-	•	_profile_set

-All structures remain synchronized.

-Adding a Friendship
-	1. Confirm both profiles exist.
-	2. Prevent self-friendship.
-	3. Add IDs to each other’s adjacency sets.
-	4. Add edges in the graph in both directions (undirected simulation).

-Graph and adjacency list remain consistent.

-Updating a Profile
-When name/email/phone changes:
-	1. Temporarily remove profile from _profile_set
-(because hashing depends on these fields).
-	2. Update name index if changed.
-	3. Reinsert updated profile into _profile_set.

-This guarantees correct hashing and equality behavior.

-Removing a Profile
-	1. Remove the profile from _profile_set.
-	2. Remove the user from all other users’ friend lists.
-	3. Remove the user’s entries from:
-	•	_profiles
-	•	_name_index
-	•	_friendships
-	4. Remove the vertex from the graph.

-All references to the deleted user are fully cleaned.
 ---
 ## Examples
 Here is a basic example of creating profiles, adding friendships, and generating friend suggestions: